marmota-app/marmdown/docs/github-flavored-markdown-compatibility.md

 Except **not yet implemented** functionality and known **incompatibilities**:

-* Example 35: Escaping is not yet implemented
+* Example 35: Escaping is not yet implemented;
   Markdown input:
   ```markdown
   \## foo